New York Red Bulls: Red Bull takeover (2006–2009)

-The Red Bulls again played Spanish powerhouse FC Barcelona in a friendly match on August 6 before about 40,000 fans.
+The Red Bulls again played Spanish powerhouse Barcelona in a friendly match on August 6 before about 40,000 fans.
 They lost 6–2, with their goals scored by Jorge Rojas and Seth Stammler.
 On August 11, the Red Bulls defeated rival D.C.
 United in a 4–1 win, keeping the Red Bulls in the tight Eastern Conference playoff race, though United did maintain the Atlantic Cup for another year.
 Though they were the last team to qualify for the playoffs in the 2008 season, the Red Bulls made an impressive run, defeating two-time defending champions Houston Dynamo 4–1 on aggregate.
 The next week, they played Real Salt Lake in the Western Conference final at Rio Tinto Stadium in Utah.
 Dave van den Bergh put the Red Bulls ahead.
 This win put the Red Bulls into the 2008 MLS Cup final against MLS Supporters' Shield winners, the Columbus Crew.
 The Red Bulls lost 3–1, with their lone goal coming from John Wolyniec.

 The New York Red Bulls started the 2009 season against Seattle Sounders FC at Qwest Field in Seattle.
 The hosts, playing in their first MLS match, won 3–0.
 As MLS Cup runners-up, the team also qualified for the 2009–10 CONCACAF Champions League.
 The New York Red Bulls took part in the tournament's second edition, starting in the qualifying round against Trinidad and Tobago side W Connection.
 The club drew 2–2 away to W Connection but lost 2–1 at home and were eliminated without reaching the group stage.

 The club's 2009 season was highly disappointing.
 They went on a 16-game winless streak which lasted from May 8 to August 23.
-They also endured a 23-game winless streak on the road which dated back to May 10, 2008, in a 2–1 win over the Los Angeles Galaxy, in which they finish the season at 0–17–3 on the road.
+They also endured a 23-game winless streak on the road which dated back to May 10, 2008, in a 2–1 win over the LA Galaxy, in which they finished the season at 0–17–3 on the road.
 After the preliminary exit from the Champions League, many fans were disappointed by Osorio's rigid tactical style, while others wanted then-Sporting Director Jeff Agoos fired.
 On August 21, 2009, Osorio resigned from his position.
 Assistant Richie Williams again took over as the club's interim coach.
 In his second stint as interim coach, Williams led the Red Bulls to a 3–2–3 record despite finishing with a league-worst record of 5–6–19 (21 points).